yref-boop/answer-set-programming/README.md

 in our case we can assume that the number of rows & columns coincide (all grids are square grids of N x N, where N >= 0)

 ### code structure
-#### knowledge base (shingokiKB.lp)
-encode the shingoki problem as an ASP program that solves the puzzle for any instance

 #### encoder (encode.py)
 python program that takes the shingokiX.txt file as an input and creates an instance file describing the instance as a set of ASP facts